Simon Property Group, Inc. research snapshot

 SPG AI Trading Strategy Framework

 The SPG AI trading strategy below is a rules-based research framework, not personal financial advice.
-It links price trend, occupancy, rent, retailer sales, Real Estate FFO, dividend coverage, leverage, rates, and technical invalidation levels.
+It links price trend, occupancy, rent, retailer sales, Real Estate FFO, dividend coverage, leverage, rates, leadership stability, and technical invalidation levels.

 Trend-following setup

-Watch for SPG to hold above the $213 to $224 moving-average band and break through $228 to $230 with improving volume while results confirm occupancy, base rent, retailer sales, FFO guidance, and dividend coverage.
+Watch for SPG to hold above the $197 to $219 moving-average band and break through $236 to $239 with improving volume while results confirm occupancy, base rent, retailer sales, FFO guidance, and dividend coverage.

 Mean-reversion setup